 If you received a Form 1099-INT that includes interest you received as a nominee (that is, in your name, but the interest actually belongs to someone else), report the total on line 1.
 Do this even if you later distributed some or all of this income to others.
 Under your last entry on line 1, put a subtotal of all interest listed on line 1.

 Below this subtotal, enter "Nominee Distribution" and show the total interest you received as a nominee.
 Subtract this amount from the subtotal and enter the result on line 2.

 If you received interest as a nominee, you must give the actual owner a Form 1099-INT unless the owner is your spouse.
 You must also file a Form 1096 and a Form 1099-INT with the IRS.
-For more details, see the Instructions for Forms 1099, 1098, 5498, and W-2G.
+For more details, see the General Instructions for Forms 1099, 1098, 5498, and W-2G and Instructions for Forms 1099-INT and 1099-OID.